Solar Energy Pros and Cons: How to Power Your Small Business

-For the average business, the upfront cost of solar panels is about $18,000 before any tax credits.
+The average business’s upfront cost of solar panels is about $18,000 before tax credits.
 This estimate is based on a price-per-watt model, which many solar companies follow.
-The average cost per watt in 2020 is $2.96.
+The average price per watt in 2020 is $2.96.

-In addition to the panels and the design and installation, you’ll need to consider the cost of solar permits.
+In addition to the panels, design, and installation, you’ll need to consider the cost of solar permits.

-If you decide to move to a different location, it’s unlikely that you’ll be able to transport your solar panels.
+If you decide to move to a different location, you will unlikely be able to transport your solar panels.
 You would be looking at another expensive purchase to outfit your new location with panels.

 Depending on your location and the type of business you run, your electricity bills might already be low.
 If that’s the case, the savings from solar energy won’t be as significant.
 It would take longer to offset the initial cost of purchasing and installing solar panels.
 For some business owners, it’s not worth the high upfront cost.

-With coal or natural gas energy, there are steps you can take to lower your bills.
+With coal or natural gas energy, you can take steps to lower your bills.
 You might decide that these measures make more sense than implementing an entirely new energy source.
 For example, replacing your office equipment with energy-efficient models makes a big difference.